nuta/archives/Documentation/api.md

 yarn add express lodash package-what-you-want
 ```

-You have to deploy the app from `makestack deploy` command.
-Web UI does not support npm dependencies.
+You have to deploy the app from `makestack deploy` command. **Desktop and Web does not support npm dependencies.**

 ## Using plugin
-Plugins provide a Node.js package such as device drivers.
-Plugins are bundled in the OS so you don't
+Plugins is a npm package such as I2C device drivers.
+Official plugins are bundled in the OS so you don't
 have to install them.
-To use a plugin use `require()` with the `@makestack/` prefix:
+To use a official plugin use `require()` with the `@makestack/` prefix:

 ```js
 const { HDC1000 } = require('@makestack/hdc1000')